GuiPimenta-Dev/got/README.md

 ## Features

-- **AI-Driven Commit Suggestions**: Utilize models like GPT-3.5, GPT-4, and various Groq models to generate commit messages.
+- **AI-Driven Commit Suggestions**: Utilize models like GPT-3.5, GPT-4, and Groq open source models to generate commit messages.
 - **Interactive Commit Process**: Choose commit messages from suggested options or enter manually.
 - **Commit and Push**: Option to automatically add, commit, and push changes to a remote repository.